 Introduction

-The Russian program at Dickinson is designed to provide a well-balanced and highly intensive training in language, culture and literature.
+The Russian program at Dickinson is designed to provide well-balanced and intensive training in language, culture and literature.
 Classes are small, allowing faculty to pay close attention to students’ individual learning styles and help foster within the student a personal commitment to their studies.
-In the first three semesters of language courses (RUSS 101, 102 and 201), students cover fundamentals of Russian grammar, learn to communicate on a variety of topics, and are introduced to elements of Russian culture.
-RUSS 100, “Russia and the West,” a course taught in English, examines Russia as a civilization that has, at many points in history, defied categorization as either “East” or “West.”
-The course introduces students to Russian history, religions, philosophies, literature, art, and music, as well as contemporary politics and business practices.
-The 200-level courses, which may be taught in either Russian or English, represent advanced language study and/or systematic approaches to Russian culture and literature.
+In the first three semesters of language courses (RUSS 101, 102 and 201), students cover fundamentals of Russian grammar, learn to communicate on a variety of topics, and are introduced to Russian-speaking cultures.
+RUSS 100, “Russia and the West,” a course taught in English, examines Russia's changing relationship to notions of “East” and “West.”
+The course introduces students to Russia through the lenses of history, religions, philosophies, literature, art, music and politics, with the goal of preparing students for interdisciplinary study of the region.
+The 200-level courses, which may be taught in either Russian or English, represent advanced language study and/or systematic approaches to topics in language, culture, history, and literature.

 Students may major or minor in Russian.
 Minors are available in Russian language and Russian Studies.
-Russian combines well with a variety of other disciplines, including History, International Studies, International Business & Management, Political Science, as well as English or other foreign languages.
+Russian combines well with a variety of other disciplines, including History, International Studies, International Business & Management, Political Science, Security Studies, as well as English or other foreign languages.
+The highly interdisciplinary nature of the program offers pathways to integrate the study of Russian with any other major.

 Courses appropriate for prospective majors

-RUSS 101 and RUSS 201 are offered in the fall semester, RUSS 102 is available in the spring.
-RUSS 100 is taught in English and is offered every spring.
+RUSS 101 and RUSS 201 are offered in the fall semester, RUSS 102 and RUSS 202 are available in the spring.
+RUSS 100 is taught in English and is offered every other spring.

-If you have studied Russian in high school or if you are a heritage speaker of Russian (you speak Russian at home), you should plan to meet with a representative of the Russian department either upon arrival on campus or via phone during the summer.
-A faculty member will interview you to determine which level of Russian is the most appropriate for you; temporarily, you should select RUSS 101.
-Before the summer advising period you should contact the department chairperson, Alyssa DeBlasio, in order to set up a language interview.
+If you have studied Russian in high school or if you are a heritage speaker of Russian (you speak Russian at home), you should plan to meet with a representative of the Russian department before your summer advising period.
+A faculty member will interview you over the phone to determine which level of Russian is most appropriate for you.
+Before the summer advising period, please contact the department chairperson, Alyssa DeBlasio, in order to set up your summer language interview.

 To begin studying Russian, register for RUSS 101, offered every fall semester.